palantir/tslint/usage/cli/index.md

     of characters for the max-line-length rule, or what functions to ban for the ban rule).

+-e, --exclude:
+    A filename or glob which indicates files to exclude from linting.
+    This option can be supplied multiple times if you need multiple globs to indicate which files to exclude.

+--force:
+    Return status code 0 even if there are any lint errors.
+    Useful while running as npm script.

+-i, --init:
+    Generates a tslint.json config file in the current working directory.

 -o, --out:
     A filename to output the results to.
 By default, tslint outputs to stdout, which is usually the console where you're running it from.